 To test your webpage responsiveness, you can make use of Google Mobile-Friendly Test.
 This free tool from Google will show you if the given URL appears to be mobile responsive or otherwise.

 A responsive website is one that will “adjust” according to the device that accesses the site.
 So, the website will be different if it is loaded from a desktop vs. a smartphone.
 Now that more than 60% of online searches come from mobile devices, having a responsive design is a must.
+Many web design companies specialize in creating great designs to improve the conversion and experience.

 4. Make your navigation intuitive